-SECOND SUTRA

-THE RELATION OF GOD TO THE WORLD AND TO SOULS
+SECOND SUTRA.
+THE RELATION OF GOD TO THE WORLD AND TO SOULS.

 Sutra.
-He is one with the Souls (Abetha).
-He is different from them (Bethabetha).
-He stands in Samavaya union with His Gnana Sakti and causes the souls to undergo the processes of evolution (births) and return (Samharam) by inducing their good and bad acts (Karma).
+He is one with the souls (Abetha) He is different from them (Betha).
+He is one and different from them (Bethabetha).
+He stands in Samavaya, union with His Gnana Sakti and causes the souls to undergo the processes of evolution (births) and return (Samharam) by inducing their good and bad acts (Karma).

-This treats of the subject of Rebirths and consists of four principal arguments.
+a This treats of the subject of Rebirths and consists of 4 principal arguments.

-Choornika:-Hara exists in all the souls inseparably (as one with them.)
+Churnika.-Hara exists in all the souls inseparably (as one with them.)

-Varthikam.-The word Adwaitham cannot mean one-ness of Ekan; as without a second, no one can think of himself as one and as the very thought implies two things.
+Varthikam.-The word Adwaitham cannot mean oneness or Ekam; as without a second, no one can think of himself as one, and as the very thought implies two things.
 The word simply denies the separate existence and separability of the two.
 In this sense, it is said here that the souls exist as one with the Lord.

-Udarana:-(a) The soul, standing in its body composed of bones, muscles, &c., and in union with the senses, answers to the name given for its body, when any-body addresses it, and identifies itself with the body.
-Similarly though the Lord stands in a similar intimate relation with the soul.
-He is not the soul, and the soul cannot become the Lord.
+Illustrations (a).
+The soul, standing in its body composed of bones, muscles, &c., and in union with the senses, answers to the name given for its body, when any body addresses it, of and identifies itself with the body.
+Similarly though the Lord stands in a similar intimate relation with the soul, He is not the soul, and the soul cannot become the Lord.
 In the human state, He is one and not one with the soul.

-- (b) The vedic Text, 'Ekam evadwithiyam Brahma' 'Ekam Eva Rudro Nadwitiyay ι thas thuhu' means that there is only one Supreme Being without a second.
+(b).
+The vedic Text, 'Ekam evadwithiyam Brahma' 'Ekam Eva Rudro Nadwitiyaya thas theh' means that there is only one Supreme Being without a second.
 And this one is the Pathi and not the soul.
 You who say (ignorantly) you are one (with the Lord) are the soul and are bound up with Pasa.
-As we say that without (the primary sound) 'A' all other letters will not sound, so the Vedas say "without the Lord, no other things will exist." - (c) The Arul Sakti of the Lord which pervades the whole universe is inseparably and eternally connected with the world, just like the sound in the tune and the flavour in the fruit.
-So, the rare Vedas declare that Brahm is Adwaitham and not Ekam. - (d) Just like the whetstone composed of gold, wax and sand, God is one with the world and is different from it and He is neither (Bethabetham).
+As we say that without (the primay sound) 'A' all other letters will not sound, so the Vedas say "without the Lord, no other things will exist."

+(c).
+The Arul Sakti of the Lord which pervades the whole universe is inseparably and eternally connected with the world, just like the sound in the tune and the flavour in the fruit.
+So, the rare Vedas declare that Brahm is Adwaitham and not Ekam with the universe.

+(d).
+Just like the whetstone composed of gold, wax and sand, God is one with the world and is different from it and He is neither (Bethabetham).
 When God enters my soul, when I am freed from Pasam, I identify myself with God, and say I am all the world.

-Choornika:-Hara makes the souls eat the fruit of their Karma.
+Churnika.-Hara makes the souls eat the fruit of their Karma.

-Varthikam:-The soul's good and bad Karma are induced by the Gnana Sakti of the Lord; just as a king protects his town by appointing watchmen to guard it and thus exercises his authority.
+Varthikam.-The soul's good and bad Karma are induced by the Gnana Sakti of the Lord; just as a king protects his town by appointing watchmen to guard it and thus exercises his authority.

-Udarana:-(a) The soul joining the body caused by its previous Karma eats the fruits thereof.
+Illustrations (a).
+The soul joining the body caused by its previous Karma easts the fruits thereof.
 Similarly our present actions (Karma) furnish the seed for our body in the next birth.
 God the all bountiful makes the soul eat the fruits of previous Karma (without suffering any change) just as the soil makes the cultivator reap as he sowed.